alfred-kc-tang/hktm/README.md

 ## Introduction
 * Base URL: This app can only be run locally and is not hosted as a base URL.
 The backend app is hosted at the default, `localhost:5000` or `127.0.0.1:5000`, which is set as a proxy in the frontend configuration.
 The frondend is hosted at the port `3000`.
-* Authentication: This version of the application requires authentication or API keys.
+* Authentication: This version of the application requires authentication with JWT Token.

 ## Error Handling